werglin/RandomTree/README.md

 # RandomTree
-Create,Write,Delete methods for Random Tree
+Create,Write,Delete methods for Random Tree with MingW